MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-profile-engine-protection-profile-cpp.md

 ms.author: mbaldwin
 ---

-# Microsoft Information Protection SDK - Protection API profile concepts
+# Microsoft Information Protection SDK - Protection SDK profile concepts

 The two examples below show how to create the profileSettings object using local storage for state storage as well as in-memory only.